 Secondhand: Travels in the New Global Garage Sale by Adam Mintner

 Journalist Minter takes readers on an unexpected adventure into the often-hidden, multibillion-dollar industry of reuse.

 Monday, October 18, 7 PM • SIGN UP

 Books by authors of marginalized or under-represented groups who write about their own experiences and perspectives.

-Wednesday, February 10, 7 PM • REGISTER
+Wednesday, October 20, 7 PM • SIGN UP